code-at-the-edge/curriculum-materials/content/learning/css/index.md

 Today we will talk about how to add ✨ style ✨ to your web sites.
 By the end of the class you will know how to:

-- change the colour and font of text
+- Change the colour and font of text
-- change the background colour
+- Change the background colour
-- recognize the different sections of your web site
+- Recognize the different sections of your web site

 <div class="alert alert-success">
   <h3>🔖 Using This Page</h3>